-Both service and resource failovers provide a highly available computing environment with relative simplicity and can be used for both planned and unplanned service outages.
+Both service and resource failover provide a highly available computing environment with relative simplicity and can be used for both planned and unplanned service outages.
 A planned outage occurs when one of the members in the cluster is taken offline for upgrades or maintenance.
 An unplanned outage occurs when one of the members or the application on that member fails.
-During both types of outages, the services and/or resources can be moved to another member of the cluster.
-Since the clients communicate with a virtual server and not to the server directly, the failover can be transparent to the clients.
+During both types of outages, the services and/or resources can be moved to the other member of the cluster.
+Since the clients do not communicate to the server directly but through a virtual server, the failover is transparent to the clients.

 Note: This depends on the mechanism that allows the client and the clusters to reestablish a live connection to continue the services.
-For example, developing client software that automatically re-establishes a connection after losing it provides a near transparent failover.
+For example, developing client software that automatically re-establishes a connection after losing them provides near transparent failover.